endurodave/DelegateMQ/docs/DETAILS.md

 ## Sample Projects

 See the `examples/sample-projects` directory for example project.
 Most projects run on Windows or Linux.
 Others are Windows-only.
+See [Examples Setup](#examples-setup) before running sample projects.

 ### bare-metal